rheophile10/AgencyAnalytics/README.md

 ##### Done

 - setup the project
+- write tests for the api
+- write tests for the api client
+  - test that the api client receives response data
+  - test that data coming out of the api meets schema expectations

+##### Blockers

+- get a pass for api tests
+   - currently I am receiving HTTP 500 status codes from the api

 ##### TODO

+- write tests for the api client
-- get data back from the api
+  - test that the api client receives response data
-- make some tests to make sure all the data coming back meets schema and datatype expectations
+  - test that data coming out of the api meets schema expectations
+- get a pass for the api client tests
 - create a table in BigQuery
 - load data to the table in BigQuery
 - make some tests to make sure all the data that came out of the API went into the BigQuery